chocodelate/game-programming-patterns-fr/book/architecture-performance-and-games.markdown

 then go from there.
 I find if I can keep things simple, there's less code overall.
 That means less code to load into my head in order to change it.[oe]

 Je cherche à rendre les structures de données et les algorithmes corrects (à peu près dans cet ordre) et puis j'avance à partir de là.
-Je trouve que si je garde les choses simples, il y a moins de code globalement.
+Je trouve que si je garde les choses simples, et il y a moins de code globalement.
 Cela signifie moins de code à charger dans ma tête en vue de le modifier.

 [ob]It often runs fast because there's simply not as much overhead and not much code to execute.
 (This certainly isn't always the case though.
 You can pack a lot of